 Tears are a combination of WATER for moisture with antibodies and special proteins for resistance to infection, MUCIN for even spreading, and OIL for lubrication.

-Warm compresses, lid hygiene (with Blephadex wipes which are saturated with a combination of tea tree oil and coconut oil), massage, and topical and/or systemic medication may help reduce blepharitis, meibomitis, and chalazia.
+Warm compresses, lid hygiene (with Blephadex wipes which are saturated with a combination of tea tree oil and coconut oil), massage, and topical and/or systemic medication may help reduce blepharitis, meibomitis/MGD, and chalazia.

 Artificial tears can help alleviate symptoms of meibomitis and blepharitis, since the conditions may also cause dry eyes.